St James' Way 4 days

 Day 3 Dummer to Winchester 22.5 miles

 Today is the longest day on the English Camino and is all about villages!
-You will be transported back to Dummer from where you will walk through the Saxon village of Preston Candover, on to Upper Wield and after 12 miles find yourself in New Alresford, an ideal place to break your journey for lunch.
+You will be transported back to Dummer from where you will walk to the Saxon village of Preston Candover, on to Upper Wield and after 12 miles find yourself in New Alresford, an ideal place to break your journey for lunch.

 Famous as the watercress capital of the UK and for the Watercress Line steam railway, Alresford is a beautiful Georgian town which for many centuries prospered with the wool trade.
 Lined with pretty colour washed Georgian houses there are numerous shops to browse and a good selection of old fashioned pubs, smart bistros and traditional tea rooms to choose from.